-Begin at the Jack and Jill pub.
+Begin at the Jack & Jill Inn.
 From the pub entrance turn right onto the main road (Brighton Road).
 Walk for approximately 20m and turn right onto New Way Lane and walk for 250m.

-Turn left onto the public bridleway (please note this can be muddy in winter).
+Turn left onto the public bridleway which is surfaced for 350m but could be muddy thereafter.
 Walk straight on and continue up the slope.
 You'll pass the National Trust Wolstonbury Hill signpost on your right (in spring the banks either side of the signpost are covered in bluebells).
 Continue walking up the slope for about 5 minutes (380m) until you reach a gate on your right.

 Dew ponds are a historic feature on the downs, possibly dating back thousands of years.
 They would have served as drinking sites for sheep.
 Given the porous nature of chalk, the ponds had to be clay-lined to hold water.
 There is one dew pond on Wolstonbury, which provides a wonderful wildlife haven for newts, dragonflies and beetles.

 Continue along the bridleway for 6 minutes (270m).
-Cross the stile on your left and walk straight ahead along the bottom of the chalk quarry for approx 100m (this sheltered spot is a good picnic spot for windy days).
-Follow the chalky path up to the top of the quarry edge.
-Walk straight ahead towards the trees (woodland) in front of you.
+Cross the stile on your left and walk straight ahead along the bottom of the chalk quarry and up the chalky path to the quarry edge.
+Bear slightly right towards the trees in front of you across the grass.
 As you get closer you'll see a gate at the left corner of the woodland.

 Go through the gate and take the path right of the large beech tree.
 Follow the path winding through the woods and continue walking down the slope.
-Walk to the left of the large root plate of a fallen 200-year-old beech tree.
+Walk between the large root plates of two fallen beech trees.
 Go down the steps; the path will bear left.
 At this corner is an example of box hedging planted as game cover over a century ago by the Danny Estate.
 In front of you on the right is a fallen yew growing into a hedge.
 Continue until you reach the bottom of the steep hill.
-At the bottom of the sloped path steps, carry straight on keeping on the lowest main path.
-You will pass a large fallen rotten tree on your right and further on a fork in the path.
-Take the left fork up the hill and join the main bridleway.
-Turn left onto the main bridleway, immediately look up the slope to the right and you will see a stile, head towards it.
+At the bottom of the sloped path steps carry straight on until you reach a small half fence (to stop horses) and turn left onto the main bridleway.

 Walking through the woodland in spring you might smell the pungent scent of wild garlic (ramsons).
 The leaves of wild garlic are used for salads or can be used in a pesto.
 You can tell which plants are edible by rubbing the leaves which should give off their characteristic scent.

 After a short distance take the right-hand path which crosses a stile and then follows the edge of the woodland.
 When you reach the open grassland, turn right, following the edge of the woodland.
 You will then reach a fork: go left uphill past a large sycamore tree.
 Continue walking uphill through the open woodland until you reach a stile.

 Cross the stile and follow the path.
 (In May look out for thousands of cowslips on this slope.
 Also look out to your right and see Elizabethan Danny House, one of the largest houses in Sussex.)
 Continue to the yellow way-marker post and bear left.
 When you reach scrubby bushes turn left, heading towards the chalky mounds of the old Victorian chalk quarry, keeping them to your left.
 You'll then come to a ditch, keep on the left side of the fence and cross the ditch.
 Head uphill and bearing left.
 Walk up the chalky steps leading to a stile at the top of the hill.